katzer/cordova-plugin-local-notifications/README.md

 See [Notification Guide](http://developer.android.com/guide/topics/ui/notifiers/notifications.html) for detailed informations and screenshots.

 - **WP8**<br>
-See [Tiles, Lock and Notifications for Windows Phone 8](http://code.msdn.microsoft.com/Tiles-Lock-and-Notification-e63f498b) for detailed informations and screenshots.
+See [Local notifications for Windows Phone](http://msdn.microsoft.com/en-us/library/windowsphone/develop/jj207047(v=vs.105).aspx) for detailed informations and screenshots.

 ## Adding the Plugin to your project